 Credit card processors can charge fees using daily or monthly discount, and the discount method used will affect how total fees are calculated on a processing statement.

-On daily discount a processor charges its qualified rate prior to settlement, and then charges credit card transaction fees, non-qualified rates, and other charges at the end of each month.
+On daily discount, a processor charges its qualified rate prior to settlement, and then charges credit card transaction fees, non-qualified rates, and other charges at the end of each month.
 Daily discount is identified by the existence of the term less discount paid on a processing statement.

 In order to calculate total charges on a daily discount statement, fees paid throughout the month must be added to fees charged at the end of the month.
-A tutorial on how to read a daily discount statement is linked below.